Kentico/ems-module-kontent-publishing/README.md

 * Only limited conversion of page type fields between *Xperience* and *Kontent* projects is supported.
 * Workflows configured in *Xperience* might not work correctly when content will be manipulated with through the *Kontent* project.
 * Synchronization of content is always performed either manually (via the *Xperience* application) or triggered by events.
 Regular content synchronization is not yet supported.
-* In general, the module is designed for small-scale single site projects.
+* The module is designed for single site projects only.

 ## [Questions & Support](https://github.com/Kentico/Home/blob/master/README.md)